Akademie Waldschlösschen: Building and history

-In 1981, the Academy founders took possession of an unused historic building originally constructed as the Waldschlösschen Spa Hotel in 1904.
-Once the building was repurposed, it was named Freies Tagungshaus Waldschlösschen (Waldschlösschen Independent Conference Center) and then, in 2000, renamed Akademie Waldschlösschen.
+The main building of the institution was built in 1904 as the "Kurhotel Waldschlösschen" (Waldschlösschen Spa Hotel).
+In 1981, the founders of the Akademie took over the vacant, landmarked building as the headquarters of the educational institution, initially named "Freies Tagungshaus Waldschlösschen" (Waldschlösschen Independent Conference Center).
+In 2000, the name was changed to "Akademie Waldschlösschen".

-Due to the fall of the Berlin Wall in 1989 and the opening of the inner German border located just five kilometers to the east of Reinhausen, the Waldschlösschen is now in Germany's geographic center.
-The landmarked building was expanded in 1990 and 2008 by the construction of annexes for meeting space and accommodations.
+In 1989, the opening of the inner-German border located just five kilometers to the southeast shifted the Waldschlösschen to the geographic center of Germany.
+In 1990, 2008, 2018, and 2024, four more seminar and accommodation buildings were added to the original building.

-Since 2000, the Academy has been accredited as a Heimvolkshochschule (residential institution for continuing adult education) under the terms of Niedersächsisches Erwachsenenbildungsgesetz (the law concerning adult education in Lower Saxony).
+Since 2000, the Akademie has been accredited as a Heimvolkshochschule (residential institution for continuing adult education) under the terms of the Niedersächsisches Erwachsenenbildungsgesetz (Lower Saxony Adult Education Act).
 This status leads to a dedicated budget line within the annual state budget, in the same manner as Lower Saxony's 22 other accredited Heimvolkshochschulen.
-In 2003, founders Rainer Marbach and Ulli Klaum established the Waldschlösschen Academy Charitable Trust, which continues to oversee the Academy.
+In 2003, founders Rainer Marbach and Ulli Klaum established the Akademie Waldschlösschen Charitable Trust, which continues to oversee the Akademie.